Marc-Hanson/portfolio-one/README.md

 ### Using GitHub Pages

-In the GitHub Repository from the project https://marc-hanson.github.io/portfolio-one/
+Github Repository or project - https://marc-hanson.github.io/portfolio-one/

 1. Click the 'Settings' Tab.
 2. Scroll Down to the Git Hub Pages Heading.